 |Decentralised level – consisting of European delegated prosecutors, located in each participating EU country||Carry out investigations and prosecutions in each country, using national staff and generally applying national law.|

-If the EPPO takes up an investigation, national authorities will stand back from making their own investigation into that crime.
-They will also have to report any relevant criminal conduct to the EPPO.
+If the EPPO takes up an investigation, national authorities stand back from making their own investigation into that crime.
+They also have to report any relevant criminal conduct to the EPPO.

-However, the EPPO will prosecute the criminals involved in the relevant national courts.
+However, the EPPO prosecutes the criminals involved in the relevant national courts.

-OLAF will continue its administrative investigations into irregularities and fraud affecting the EU's financial interests, in all EU countries.
-In doing so, it will consult and coordinate closely with the EPPO.
+OLAF continues its administrative investigations into irregularities and fraud affecting the EU's financial interests, in all EU countries.
+In doing so, it consults and coordinates closely with the EPPO.

-This division of responsibilities will ensure the widest possible protection of the EU budget.
+This division of responsibilities ensures the widest possible protection of the EU budget.

 In November 2017, the EU adopted Regulation (EU) 2017/1939 to set up a European Public Prosecutor’s Office (EPPO).
 Its creation has been a major policy priority for the European Commission, mainly for the Directorate-General Justice and Consumers and for OLAF.
-The Commission is responsible for the EPPO during the setting-up phase, until it will have the capacity to implement its own budget.
+The Commission was responsible for the EPPO during the setting-up phase, until it had the capacity to implement its own budget.

-The Commission also consults an expert group composed of representatives from the participating countries.
+The Commission also consulted an expert group composed of representatives from the participating countries.

 Important activities in the setting-up phase included: